A HIDDEN HISTORY:

 Edna Adan Ismail

-Edna Adan Ismail was born in a hospital in Hargeisa, in British Somaliland on 8 September 1937.
+Edna Adan Ismail was born in Hargeisa, British Somaliland, on 8 September 1937.
 She is the daughter of a prominent Somali medical doctor, Adan Ismail.
-She was one of five children born to her mother (but two had died during delivery).
-At the time girls weren't educated in Somaliland, but her father hired a tutor for some local boys and she learned to read and write with them and later went to a school in Djibouti where her aunt was a teacher.
-When she was just eight years old, she underwent Female Genital Mutilation, which was arranged by her mother and grandmother when her father was on a business trip.
+She was one of five children.
+During this period, girls weren't commonly educated in Somaliland, but her father hired a tutor for some local boys and she learned to read and write with them.
+Later, she went to a school in Djibouti where her aunt was a teacher.

 In October 1954, aged 17 and having been selected for a scholarship by the Colonial Office, Edna was one of two women among many of her male counterparts to travel to the United Kingdom for her studies, and setted with a family in Balham, London.
 The scholarship provided two years of preparatory study, where she completed secondary school and a pre nursing programme at the Borough Polytechnic, now London South Bank University.
 She was the only black person in her class, and was used additionally as a model for art students to practice pigmentation and skin tones.
 While studying, Edna had also acquired part time work with the BBC to broadcast programmes in her language about life in the UK.
 After the two years, she went to nursing school at West London Hospital in Hammersmith for a three year course.
 She tells of her surprise in being required to undergo a medical examination before starting the course, and was almost not admitted when she refused to provide a urine sample as a result of her FGM.
 Nonetheless, she graduated from basic nursing training in November 1959, as the first Somali woman to become a state registered nurse (SRN) in the UK.
 Eager to find a specialism that would be most useful upon her return to Somaliland, and with some encouragement from her father, in January 1960 Edna began to study midwifery at Hammersmith and later at Lewisham Hospital, graduating the following year.
 Despite completing her studies, and Somaliland gaining independence from the British on 1 January 1961, Edna looked to gain an extension of her training in the UK, with the intention of gaining more experience in hospital management.
 She was able to remain in England for six more months, before returning to her now independent country to draw on her training and help the people at home.